andrewnachtigal/Udacity-Data-Engineer/05-project-data-pipelines/README.md

 ## Database Schema Design

-The database is a star schema optimized for analytic queries on user song play behavior.
+The database is a star schema optimized for analytic queries on user song play behavior, as shown in the entity relationship diagram below.

 > **Fact Table:** songplays
 > **Dimension Tables:** users, songs, artists, time